sunilvb/spring-kafka-registry/README.md

 This is a tutorial for creating a simple Spring Boot application with Kafka and Schema Registry.
 The following topics are covered in this tutorial:
-1. Working with Stellar Java SDK
+1. Working with Confluent.io components
-2. Creating a Stellar Bank UI using Spring Boot, Spring Security and MySql
+2. Creating a Kafka Avro Producer using Spring Boot
-3. Open an Account and fund 10,000 XLM
+3. Creating Avro schema and generating Java classes
-4. Open another account and transfer 100 XLM (or any amount)from one account to another
+4. A REST interface to send messages to a Kafka topic with Avro schema
-5. View account details and blalances
+5. View the messages from a Kafka Avro Consumer

 ## Getting Started